Tools for JSON Comments and JSON Lines

-Altova XMLSpy and MapForce JSON tools have long supported JSON and JSON5 for editing and data mapping.
+Altova XMLSpy and MapForce JSON tools have long supported JSON and JSON5 for editing as well as data mapping and conversion.
 As new JSON formats arise in response to real-world usage, the support in these tools is expanding.

 Though JSON was created as a pure data interchange format, over time its flexibility and ease of implementation have led to it being used in a variety of different scenarios, for example, in configuration files.
 A drawback to JSON in these implementations, however, is that the format doesn’t support comments, making it very difficult to provide needed documentation and annotations in the code.